Berkeley-MDes/tdf-fa24-TommyJing0/Week 8.md

 3. **Google Maps API for Location Requests**: The system sends location requests to the Google Maps API using the `GoogleMapsDeviceLocator` library.
 This allows the device to obtain accurate geographical coordinates, which can be used for location-based features.

-By performing these checks upfront, we can ensure that all critical components are operational, thereby reducing runtime errors and improving overall system reliability.

 ## Removal of GPT Connection Check

 I decided to remove the GPT connection check from the initialization process.
 This API integration is credit-based and incurs real costs with each request.
 Since the GPT service is consistently stable and less prone to downtime, it was more economical and practical to eliminate this check.
-This change reduces unnecessary API calls, saving on costs without compromising functionality.

-## Code Structure Improvements

-- **Modularity**: Functions are now more modular, with clear separation of concerns.
-Each hardware component's initialization and check are encapsulated in their own blocks.

-- **Error Handling**: Improved error handling has been added.
-If any component fails to initialize, the system provides a descriptive message on the OLED display and halts further execution.
-This aids in debugging and provides immediate feedback on the system's status.

-- **Non-blocking Code**: The use of delays has been minimized where possible to ensure that the system remains responsive.
-For example, short delays are used after displaying messages to allow the user to read them, but the main loop is designed to be as efficient as possible.

-## Additional Features

-- **Motor Control**: A motor control mechanism has been implemented using a transistor connected to `motorPin` (A5).
-The motor is initially set to `HIGH` to ensure it's turned off during initialization.

-- **Button Input Handling**: A button connected to `buttonPinNext` (D7) is configured with an internal pull-down resistor.
-This can be used for user input, such as navigating menus or triggering events.

-- **Sensor Thresholds**: Defined constants for thresholds (`THRESHOLD_X`, `THRESHOLD_Y`, `THRESHOLD_Z`) are set for the accelerometer readings.
-These can be adjusted to fine-tune the sensitivity of motion detection.

-## Updated Code Snippet
+## Revised Initialization Sequence

 ```cpp
 #include <Wire.h>